AshleyRayMaceli/message-board-ember/README.md

+![Home Page with Questions] (screenshot1.png)

+![Specific question page with comments section] (screenshot2.png)

 # Message Board
 ## By Ashley Maceli - Epicodus 2016

-An Ember 2 web app that simulates what a question and answer message board would look and function like.
+_An Ember 2 web app that simulates what a question and answer message board would look and function like._

 ## Description

-A web app blog made with Ember 2 that simulated a message board.
+_A web app blog made with Ember 2 that simulated a message board.
 Uses Google Firebase to store data for questions and answers.
 Questions and answers have a one-to-many relationship respectively.
 Question can be viewed, added, updated or deleted.
 Answers may be viewed and added to questions.
-Users may choose an avatar from a set of default avatars to post when they answer a question.
+Users may choose an avatar from a set of default avatars to post when they answer a question._

 ## Prerequisites

-You will need the following things properly installed on your computer.
+_You will need the following things properly installed on your computer._

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)